johnno1962/XprobePlugin/README.md

 as you browse your application so you can find your way back to objects easily.

+If you have the [injectionforxcode](https://github.com/johnno1962/injectionforxcode) plugin installed Xprobe will allow you to evaluate Objective-C or Swift against a selected instance for which you have the source to log or modify any aspect of the object's state at run time.

 The remaining features are most easily rolled off a series of bullet points:

 ![Icon](http://injectionforxcode.johnholdsworth.com/xprobe1.png)